 Next, the cake, you cannot have a birthday party without cake!
 If you are throwing the party for someone else, you might want to bake the cake too.
 If you do, try to organise this ahead of time.
 You could also buy a cake which is far easier, and frankly, it takes one thing off of your plate.
 There are a lot of different options, you can buy from a baker, bakery or you can even pick one up from the supermarket, it’s up to you.

 Decorating comes down to personal preference; some people like to go all out, and others prefer simplicity.
 You should also bear in mind the age of the birthday person and the theme of the party.
+Whether you are planning to go big or stay simple when decorating your location, you always have the option of choosing customizable products that fit your special person’s age, preferences, and theme of the party.
+For instance, If you are planning a little one’s birthday party who is obsessed with one particular character, then you already have the theme dictated and you might order some balloons and food supplies with the character, a beautiful banner with the name and age of the child and that’s it.
+And if you are planning an adult or teenage party who wants to go big and have some exciting decorations personalizes inflatable products, customizable neon signs, and special themed backdrops with balloons can be a perfect fit.
+And remember no matter how your plans go good mood and smiles are the best decorations for your party.
 If you have old decorations left over from other events, you can try and repurpose them too; it doesn’t matter too much if a couple of banners don’t totally match the theme.
 On the other hand, if you are decorating, you should try to get party plates, napkins, banners, balloons, and a birthday cake, which are somewhat in keeping with the theme.

 The Activities or Entertainment